 2. Probiotics (lactobacillus)

 Some preliminary studies suggest that probiotics containing lactobacillus strains may be beneficial in preventing people from acquiring the common cold and may also reduce the severity of cold symptoms in children [3,4].

 3. N-acetyl cysteine – NAC

 N-acetyl cysteine is a potent antioxidant that has been used for several years to treat various lung conditions such as bronchitis due to its expectorant or mucolytic properties.

-In one study, the researchers found that daily supplementation with 600 mg n-acetyl cysteine tablets reduced the infection rate of influenza like symptoms as well as severity of symptoms in elderly patients.
+In one study, the researchers found that daily supplementation with 600 mg n-acetyl cysteine tablets reduced the infection rate of influenza-like symptoms as well as the severity of symptoms in elderly patients.